doctest/doctest/doc/markdown/roadmap.md

     - https://github.com/rollbear/trompeloeil
     - https://github.com/dascandy/hippomocks
 - benchmarking
+    - remove catch as a submodule - fetch it by normal downloading
     - make the bench.py script more usable - with command line arguments
     - redo the compile time ones - also look into CATCH_CONFIG_FAST_COMPILE
     - remove old benchmarks for doctest 1.0